bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2021-06-29-debuggerTricks.md

 # {{title}}

-If yhou wan't to set a breakpoint by code but only if you have a debugger attached you can use this snippet:
+If you want to set a breakpoint by code but only if you have a debugger attached you can use this snippet:

 ```csharp